canonical/metallb-rocks/docs/fips.md

 ## FRR Mode

 FRR mode is not FIPS-compliant.
-However, enabling FRR mode is not supported in Canonical Kubernetes, so this does not impact FIPS compliance for users of that Kubernetes distribution.
+However, enabling FRR mode is not supported in Canonical Kubernetes, so this does not impact FIPS compliance for our users.

 ## Speaker